Easy to Difficult Bible Trivia Quiz

 c.
 This person strongly dislikes religion.

-Answer B: Existence of God is unknown
+Answer B: Existence of God is unknown.

 -

-Nicodemus helped Joseph, who was a Pharisee and also a secret follower of Jesus.
+Nicodemus helped Joseph, who was a Pharisee and also a secret follower of Jesus and condemned what the religious leaders did to Jesus.

 Joseph donated his personal grave for the burial site of Jesus.